AMRmicrobiology/ONT_BACTERIAL_ANALYSIS/README.md

 ### polishing process

-The number of rounds necessary is defined automatically based on several parameters, including error rate, N50/L50, coverage, Total Length of Matches, Average Occurrences, Distinct Minimizers, and processing time per round.
+The optimal number of polishing rounds is determined automatically using the CART algorithm.
+The prediction is based on multiple parameters, including error rate, N50/L50, genome coverage, Total Length of Matches, Average Occurrences, Distinct Minimizers, and processing time per round.

 <table>
     <thead>